jochen777/jWebForm/doc/spring_boot.md

 Note: Output inside the template is exact like in the other frameworks.
 You will find the view in the model with the key "form".
-See: [Rendering the form in template](template.md)
+See: [Rendering the form in template](template.md) Additionally you will find in form_rendered an object that can output the rendered html via "form_rendered.html".